Puch-tdi/Nest-for-Hass-Google-auth/README.md

 Make use of the limited (basic) stuff Nest Home has to offer by google auth.

-Since i don't have a nest developer account i cannot tell you the difference between them, i can only guess based on the repository of the original integration.
+Since i don't have a nest developer account i cannot tell the difference between them, i can only guess based on the repository of the original integration.

 Many thanks for RedDragon who initiated this and had it working in the first place, i only modified the code trying to get more info out of google-nest.
 Still working on that, i'll keep you posted when there is any progress.